 The best tweets fall into four categories:

-- Informative – These are tweets with link to informative information your followers may find useful.
-These tweets help by saving then time to have to get to the same link
+- Informative – These are tweets with a link to informative information your followers may find useful.
+These tweets help by saving then time to have to get to the same link.

-- Inspiring – These are usually a quote that help people overcome difficultly or provide insight into an issue.
+- Inspiring – These are usually quotes that help people overcome a difficulty or provide insight into an issue.

 So there you have it four simple criteria for your tweets that will attract people to you on twitter.